aug192018/aug192018.github.io/p6_no.md

 <div style="text-align:center">
   <p align="center">
-    Along Wellington, well before the bridge to Victoria Island, there's a walking path that takes you down below to the bike paths.
-Walking away from downtown, the path is on your right.
+    Along Wellington, well before the bridge to Victoria Island, there's a walking path that takes you down below to the bike lanes.
+Walking away from downtown, the way down is on your right.
 If you've made it to the large three-way intersection, you've gone much too far.
 You should see an underpass under that runs under Wellington St. Below that is another underpass.
-You're interested in the plaza near the first underpass, immediately below street level
+You're interested in the plaza near the first underpass, immediately below street level.
   </p>
 </div>